terryaney/KatApp/scripts/readme.md

 `manualResults`<sup>1</sup> | [`Array<IManualTabDef>`](#imanualtabdef) | The Host Environment can pass in 'manual results'.
 These are results that are usually generated one time on the server and cached as needed.
 Passing manual results to a KatApp removes the overhead needed to perform a RBLe Framework calculation.
 `manualResultsEndpoint` | `string` | Similiar to `manualResults`, if provided, this endpoint could be called to retrieve a `manualResults` object from the Host Environment that is of type [`Array<IManualTabDef>`](#imanualtabdef).
 Used to leverage browser caching.
 `relativePathTemplates`<sup>2</sup> | `IStringIndexer<string>` | If the Host Environment hosts all its own Kaml Views and Kaml Template files, instead of the KAT CMS, all the relative paths to existing Kaml Template files can be provided, instructing KatApp Framework to request it via relative path.
+`resourceStrings` | [`IResourceStrings`](#iresourcestrings) | The Host Environment can pass in 'resource strings'.
+This object is usually generated one time on the server and cached as needed and provides the KatApp the ability to localize its strings via the [v-ka-resource](#v-ka-resource) directive or via the [IKatApp.getLocalizedString](#ikatappgetlocalizedstring) method.
+`resourceStringsEndpoint` | `string` | Similiar to `resourceStrings`, if provided, this endpoint could be called to retrieve the `resourceStrings` object from the Host Environment that is of type [`IResourceStrings`](#iresourcestrings).
+Used to leverage browser caching.
+`relativePathTemplates`<sup>2</sup> | `IStringIndexer<string>` | If the Host Environment hosts all its own Kaml Views and Kaml Template files, instead of the KAT CMS, all the relative paths to existing Kaml Template files can be provided, instructing KatApp Framework to request it via relative path.
 `modalAppOptions` | [`IModalAppOptions`](#imodalappoptions) | Read Only; When a KatApp is being rendered as a modal ([v-ka-modal](#v-ka-modal)) application, the KatApp Framework will automatically assign this property; a [IModalAppOptions](#imodalappoptions) created from the [IModalOptions](#imodaloptions) parameter passed in when creating modal application.<br/><br/>This property is not accessed often; `modalAppOptions` is accessed when a Kaml View, launched as a modal, needs to call `modalAppOptions.cancelled` or `modalAppOptions.confirmedAsync`.
 `hostApplication` | [`IKatApp`](#ikatapp) | Read Only; When a KatApp is being rendered as a nested ([v-ka-app](#v-ka-app)) or modal ([v-ka-modal](#v-ka-modal)) application, the KatApp Framework will automatically assign this property to a reference of the KatApp application that is creating the nested or modal application.<br/><br/>This property is not acesed often; `hostApplication` is access when a Kaml View needs to call [`KatApp.notifyAsync`](#ikatappnotifyasync).
 `katAppNavigate` | `(id: string, props: IModalOptions, el: HTMLElement) => void \| undefined` | To allow navigation to occur from within a KatApp (via [v-ka-navigate](#v-ka-navigate)), a reference to a javascript function must be assigned to this property.
 The KatApp Framework will call this function (created by the Host Environment) when a navigation request has been issued.
 It is up to the Host Environment's javascript to do the appropriate processing to initiate a successful navigation.